lrodero/cats-effect-tutorial/tutorial.md

    ensure mutual exclusion of `transfer` execution and streams closing.
 4. Create a new program able to copy folders.
 If the origin folder has subfolders, then their contents must be recursively copied too.
-Of course the copying must be safely cancellable at any moment.
+Of course the copying must be safely cancelable at any moment.

 A concurrent system: echo server
 --------------------------------
 This example is a bit more complex.
 Here we create an echo TCP server that simply replies to each text message from a client sending back that same message.
 When the client sends an empty line its connection is shutdown by the server.
 This server will be able to attend several clients at the same time.
 For that we will use `cats-effect`'s `Fiber`, which can be seen as light threads.
 For each new client a `Fiber` instance will be spawned to serve that client.

-We will stick to a simple design principle _whoever method creates a resource is the sole responsible of dispatching it!_.
+We will stick to a simple design principle: _whoever method creates a resource is the sole responsible of dispatching it!_.
 It's worth to remark this from the beginning to better understand the code listings shown in this tutorial.

 Let's build our server step-by-step.
 First we will code a method that implements